 AFTER YOU'RE MARRIED

 Congratulations!
 You're married...
 That was the easy part.
 The hard part is wading through the paperwork to change your name.
 The basic rules are- You can start using your married name straight away but for documents like your driver's licence, passport, and bank accounts, official proof is required.
 The pretty decorative Certificate of Marriage I give you on the day is no longer acceptable in most cases, and you must now apply for the official Certificate.
 So, download the application for Certificate of Marriage from Births Deaths and Marriages, Queensland and shoot it off with the information they require (and a cheque of course, it is a Government Department after all!)
-The current price is under $40 and it'll take about six weeks to be posted back to you.
+The current price is under $50 and it'll take a few weeks to be posted back to you.
 This will give you the power to change your name on all documents.
 If I do this for you, you won't need to supply any of ID they'd usually require, so I think it's worthwhile.

 BOOKING THROUGH COUNCIL?

-The smallest legal wedding in Australia must have five people: the bride and groom (derr!), the Celebrant and two witnesses over 18.
-If you're eloping or having a small ceremony (30 or under guests), then you probably don't need to bother booking your ceremony venue.
-However, if your ceremony venue is a really popular spot or at a particular intimate little cove on a popular wedding day, it may be best to book to ensure the spot is yours.
-Remember though that any place you book through Council is public land and as such, the Council has no power to stop people from being where your ceremony is.
+The smallest legal wedding in Australia must have five people: the couple (derr!), the Celebrant and two witnesses over 18.
+If you're eloping or having a small ceremony (20 or under guests) on public land, then you probably don't need to bother booking with council.
+However, if your venue is a really popular spot or at a particular intimate little cove on a popular wedding day, it may be best to book to ensure the spot is yours.
+Remember though that any place you book through Council is public land and as such, the Council has no power to stop other people from being where your ceremony is.
 So if another wedding party rocks up and neither of you have booked ...
 Well, there could be problems.
 I've included some of the local Council websites below.
 Remember, prices vary with Noosa wedding bookings being the most expensive.